 Leverage Patent Position.
 An important new aspect of PDL's business strategy is to obtain both near-term revenues and potential royalties by licensing limited rights under its issued humanized antibody patents and corresponding patent applications to other companies developing humanized antibodies.
-In December 1996, PDL entered into its first such licensing agreement, with one of the five largest pharmaceutical companies in Japan.
+In December 1996 and February 1997, PDL entered into its first two such licensing agreements, with Sankyo Co., Ltd. ("Sankyo") and Biogen, Inc. ("Biogen"), respectively.
 The Company's patents are also helpful in inducing other companies to enter into collaborative relationships with the Company, in which PDL uses its proprietary technology to develop SMART antibodies based on promising murine antibodies developed by the other companies.
 PDL has entered into six such relationships, including four since December 1995.
 In addition to paying PDL license and other fees, in some cases the other companies have granted PDL options to obtain North American co-promotion rights.

-Retain North American Marketing Rights.
-Where appropriate, PDL retains North American co-marketing or co-promotion rights to many of its potential products.
+Retain and Obtain North American Marketing Rights.
+Where appropriate, PDL retains and obtains North American marketing or co-promotion rights to many of its potential products.
 This strategy provides the Company with future opportunities to generate greater revenues.